dansleboby/ZoomPHP-sdk/docs/Api/AccountsApi.md

 );
 $page_size = 30; // int | The number of records returned within a single API call.
 $page_number = 1; // int | **Deprecated** - This field has been deprecated and we will stop supporting it completely in a future release.
 Please use \"next_page_token\" for pagination instead of this field.
 The page number of the current page in the returned records.
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.

 try {
     $result = $apiInstance->accounts($page_size, $page_number, $next_page_token);